thumbsup/thumbsup/README.md

 ## Input

-Any folder with photos and videos. `thumbsup` supports 1 level of subfolders, where they each become a gallery.
+Any folder with photos and videos. `thumbsup` currently supports 1 level of subfolders, where they each become a gallery.

 ```
 input